 Process data from a universal forwarder in DSP

 The Splunk universal forwarder sends unparsed data, which means that the data is sent into the in 64-kilobyte blocks.
 As a result, events that are too long might get truncated, and multiple events might be grouped together as one event.
-In addition, when DSP receives data from a universal forwarder, the timestamp used is the time when the event was ingested.
+In addition, the timestamp associated with the event reflects the time when the event was ingested into DSP instead of the time when the event was originally generated.

 - Split the incoming stream of data into separate lines based on the location of a timestamp in the event body.